 Intel SGX: Software Guard Extensions

 We live in a world, where most code runs on infrastructure that is not trusted by the author of the code.
-Consider the Digital Restrictions Management (DRM) usecase: A video streaming service wants to prevent users from creating copies of videos they have payed for.
+Consider the Digital Restrictions Management (DRM) usecase: A video streaming service wants to prevent users from creating copies of videos they have paid for.
 Another (better) usecase is holding on to secret keys even when the system where these keys are used on is fully exploited.
 Maybe you want to keep your crypto keys for yourself, even if the cloud provider that runs your code is untrustworthy.

 SGX allows creation of “enclaves” whose state live in encrypted memory (when it is not currently in registers or various CPU caches).
 These enclaves only have distinct entry and exit points to the “insecure” world around it.
 Otherwise, they are a black box.
 The main selling point is that even the operating system kernel cannot peek into enclaves.
-The OS is still in control of executing enclaves, though, so SGX cannot guarantee availabilty.
+The OS is still in control of executing enclaves, though, so SGX cannot guarantee availability.
 It does a good job at protecting integrity and confidentiality of data in enclaves (caveats below).

 Of course, you cannot use the now untrusted operating system to load any secrets into enclaves.
 For this SGX, enables the usual Trusted Computing concepts, such as Remote Attestation (proving to other systems that the enclave runs a specific set of software on a real Intel CPU) and Sealed Storage (storing data in a way so that only the “right” enclave can access it).
 With this an enclave can prove its legitimacy to a server over the network, receive crypto material and keep it safe.